meilof/pysnark/README.md

 ## Using PySNARK (zkinterface backend)

-PySNARK with the `zkinteface` backend automatically produces a file `computation.zkif` containing the circuit, witness, and constraint system for the computation.
+PySNARK with the `zkinterface` backend automatically produces a file `computation.zkif` containing the circuit, witness, and constraint system for the computation.

 ```
 $ cd examples